OnahPmi/Multiple-Ligand-Docking-with-Vina/README.md

    - This folder will contain the prepared ligands in PDBQT format.

 ### Notes
-- Verify that both `obabel_prep_ligands` and `raw_ligand.sdf` are in the same directory for the executable to work correctly.
+- Verify that both `obabel_prep_ligands.exe` (if not added to system path variables) and `raw_ligand.sdf` are in the same directory for the executable to work correctly.

 ### 2. Docking Ligands